MikeRogers0/LivePage/readme.md

 ## Changelog

-All future milestones can be found on https://github.com/MikeRogers0/LivePage/issues
+All future milestones & current issues can be found on https://github.com/MikeRogers0/LivePage/issues

+## 1.5.0
+ * Support added for monitoring additional html, css, js and less files using <link rel="livePage" href="/path/to/file"> in your HTML (Thank you to micflan for this).
+ * Improved support for where @import is used in an externall CSS file (Thanks damirfoy!).

 ## 1.4.4
  * Patching issue where @import was not working on file:// protocol.